 “Crazyhorse” was followed by an even higher performance rocket-powered bike which was so fast that it was not allowed to be raced on Australian tracks.
 Further more the very volatile hydrogen peroxide rocket-fuel was extremely hard to come by, because of its unpredictable characteristics and was soon banned by the Australian Government.

 To even think of such a machine, let alone ride it, further adds to this man’s infatuation with speed and his “dare to be different” approach.
 You can’t help but wonder what this machine would have done if allowed to have it’s head… the mind boggles!

 Rocket Powered Go-Kart

 In 1980 whilst living in the USA, Rosco was instrumental in the development of a rocket-powered Go-Kart in which he reached 253 mph (407 km/h) over the 1/4 mile in 5.9 seconds!
-“It was an incredible feeling, sitting in that thing with the fuel bubbling and gurgling just behind your head and then hitting the throttle” says Rosco with a smile, “It was truly an awesome machine”.
-It is still the fastest Go-Kart in the world and is now housed at the historic York Motor Museum, which is 60 km east of Perth in Western Australia.
+“It was an incredible feeling sitting in that thing with the fuel bubbling and gurgling just behind your head and then hitting the throttle” says Rosco with a smile.
+“It was truly an awesome machine” and it is still the fastest Go-Kart in the world and is now housed at the historic York Motor Museum, which is 60 km east of Perth in Western Australia.

 Aussie Invader I (1972 – 2002)